 Warwickshire Wildlife Trust takes part in National Hedgehog Monitoring Programme

-Residents, volunteers, and Warwickshire Wildlife Trust have come together as part of a national programme to monitor hedgehogs with the aim of understanding the current population and how to help hedgehogs for the future.
+Residents and volunteers have come together as part of a national programme to monitor hedgehogs with the aim of understanding the current population and how to help hedgehogs for the future.

 Hedgehog with a camera